MicahElliott/flowrist/README.md

 **`y` is awkward**.
 It needs _magic_ for _any (a◊)_, _why_ (w◊), and _yeah_
 (y◊), but is otherwise surprisingly good there, especially for `yo...`.
 And it's familiar from Qwerty.

+**`v` and `m` look like stretches ... but aren't.** It's exciting when you find spots for things that just fit.
+The only downside I feel with `v` is that `Ctrl-v` is very common in Emacs (and others' paste) and is a far stretch.
+However, _god-mode_ takes care of this.

 **Indexes are overloaded**.
 Yes `tpmvd` together on left-index result in 1.5% and 0.5% in D/SFBs, but in practice almost all of their patterns work very